-We have examined a record of proceedings related to the issuance and sale of \$100,000,000 in aggregate principal amount of Residential Finance Program Bonds, Issue 2020-1A (Non-AMT) (the "Issue 2020-1A Bonds") and \$100,000,000 in aggregate principal amount of Residential Finance Program Bonds, Issue 2020-1B (Federally Taxable) (the "Issue 2020-1B Bonds" and, together with the Issue 2020-1A Bonds, the "Issue 2020-1 Bonds") of the Tennessee Housing Development Agency ("THDA"), a body politic and corporate, constituting a political subdivision and instrumentality of the State of Tennessee (the "State"), organized and existing under the Tennessee Housing Development Agency Act, constituting Chapter 23 of Title 13 of the Tennessee Code Annotated, as amended (the "Act"), and other laws of the State.
+We have examined a record of proceedings related to the issuance and sale of \$108,500,000 in aggregate principal amount of Residential Finance Program Bonds, Issue 2020-2 (the "Issue 2020-2 Bonds") of the Tennessee Housing Development Agency ("THDA"), a body politic and corporate, constituting a political subdivision and instrumentality of the State of Tennessee (the "State"), organized and existing under the Tennessee Housing Development Agency Act, constituting Chapter 23 of Title 13 of the Tennessee Code Annotated, as amended (the "Act"), and other laws of the State.
 Capitalized terms used herein and not defined shall have the meanings set forth in the General Resolution (as hereinafter defined).

-The Issue 2020-1 Bonds were authorized to be issued pursuant to the Act, the General Residential Finance Program Bond Resolution of THDA, adopted January 29, 2013, as amended and supplemented (the "General Resolution") and by a Supplemental Resolution Authorizing the Sale of Residential Finance Program Bonds adopted by THDA on November 19, 2019, as amended on January 29, 2020, and as approved in its further amended and supplemented form by the designated Authorized Officer of THDA on February 25, 2020 (as so amended and supplemented, the "Supplemental Resolution" and, together with the General Resolution, the "Resolution").
+The Issue 2020-2 Bonds were authorized to be issued pursuant to the Act, the General Residential Finance Program Bond Resolution of THDA, adopted January 29, 2013, as amended and supplemented (the "General Resolution") and by a Supplemental Resolution Authorizing the Sale of Residential Finance Program Bonds adopted by THDA on March 24, 2020, and as approved in its further amended and supplemented form by the designated Authorized Officer of THDA on May 6, 2020 (as so amended and supplemented, the "Supplemental Resolution" and, together with the General Resolution, the "Resolution").

-THDA has issued and is authorized to issue additional series of bonds upon the terms and conditions set forth in the General Resolution and such bonds are and, when issued, shall, with the Issue 2020-1 Bonds (collectively, the "Residential Finance Program Bonds") be entitled to the equal benefit, protection and security of the provisions, covenants and agreements of the General Resolution.
+THDA has issued and is authorized to issue additional series of bonds upon the terms and conditions set forth in the General Resolution and such bonds are and, when issued, shall, with the Issue 2020-2 Bonds (collectively, the "Residential Finance Program Bonds") be entitled to the equal benefit, protection and security of the provisions, covenants and agreements of the General Resolution.

-The Issue 2020-1 Bonds mature in the years and in the respective principal amounts, bear interest at the respective rates and are otherwise as described in the Supplemental Resolution.
-The Issue 2020-1 Bonds are being issued to refund certain outstanding obligations of THDA and to make funds available to make or purchase Program Loans, as defined in the General Resolution, in accordance with the program of THDA permitted under the Resolution (the "Program").
+The Issue 2020-2 Bonds mature in the years and in the respective principal amounts, bear interest at the respective rates and are otherwise as described in the Supplemental Resolution.
+The Issue 2020-2 Bonds are being issued to refund certain outstanding obligations of THDA.